Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Spherical Signed Distance Field

-To implement our strategy, the incremental algorithm in FIESTA \cite{han2019fiesta} is adopted.
-Given that our strategy solely concerns the insertion operation, we only use the \textit{insertQueue} in \cite{han2019fiesta} to hold the newly incremented visible grids of each layer.
-These increments have already been collected in Alg.\ref{alg:visibility_map_update} within an auxiliary array $S$ of length $N_r$, where the entry $S[k]$ contains all the directions whose state changes from occluded to visible at the $k^{\text{th}}$ layer.
-In Alg.\ref{alg:BFS}, we employ the Breadth-First-Search (BFS) method in \cite{han2019fiesta} to insert these newly visible directions at the $k^{\text{th}}$ layer into the SSDF of the previous $(k+1)^{\text{th}}$ layer.
-Two arrays, $B[i,j]$ and $\mathcal{D}[i,j]$, record the grid $(\theta_i, \phi_j)$'s closest visibility boundary and its spherical distance transform.
-BFS is used to update the neighbors by comparison.
-Since the BFS-based incremental algorithm cannot be perfectly accurate, as analyzed in \cite{han2019fiesta}, a comparison with the ground-true SSDF values is provided in Sec.\ref{sec:Study on SSDF Updating Method} to numerically validate the proposed algorithm.
-By sequentially applying Alg.\ref{alg:BFS} to the layers from the $(N_r-2)^{\text{th}}$ to the innermost one, every grid in the 3-D visibility map $\mathcal{V}$ is assigned a spherical distance value, completing the update of the entire 3-D SSDF $\mathcal{D}(\textbf{p})$.
-Fig.\ref{fig:ssdf_result} visualized an example of updated SSDF.
+We adopt the breadth-first-search (BFS) based incremental insertion from FIESTA~\cite{han2019fiesta} to implement this strategy.
+The newly visible directions at each layer have been collected in the auxiliary array $S$ from Alg.~\ref{alg:visibility_map_update}, where $S[k]$ contains all directions whose state changes from occluded to visible at the $k^{\text{th}}$ layer.
+In Alg.~\ref{alg:BFS}, each newly visible direction in $S[k]$ is initialized with zero distance and its own boundary, then BFS propagates updates to neighboring grids by comparing distances.
+Two arrays, $B[i,j]$ and $\mathcal{D}[i,j]$, record each grid's closest visibility boundary and spherical distance.
+By sequentially applying Alg.~\ref{alg:BFS} from the $(N_r-2)^{\text{th}}$ layer to the innermost one, the entire 3-D SSDF $\mathcal{D}(\textbf{p})$ is completed.
+The accuracy of this incremental approach is validated in Sec.~\ref{sec:Study on SSDF Updating Method}.
+Fig.~\ref{fig:ssdf_result} shows an example of the updated SSDF.